Samrat003/javaPrograms/README.md

-This repo is for HackFest and please add valuable contribution
+This repo is for HackFest and please add valueable contribution